barrisam/team_dragonbones/README.md

 - Open an issue, drop the link to the design (and maybe a screenshot) in the issue
 - Get reviews from other collaborators (if they love it)
 - Move forward with a PR in designs folder
-- Get merged and the design officially becomes the design for the project.'
+- Get merged and the design officially becomes the design for the project. '

 That will be lots of issue.
 Yea! true, but this provide a public archive to help track progress and how things will be over the next few months.
 Good Luck Developers!
 Happy Hacking!